Top 25 Legal Pages For Your WordPress Website

 4. Terms & Conditions: Limit liabilities, force agreement, and define the Terms & Conditions.

-5. CCPA (California Consumers Privacy Act): If you are collecting personal data and have California-based users.
+5. CCPA (California Consumers Privacy Act): If you collect personal data and have California-based users.

 6. Amazon Affiliate Disclosure: To comply with Amazon’s affiliate program requirements (if you promote products listed on Amazon)